kroman0/products/qtheme.template/trunk/qthemetemplate/README.txt

   - css
   - javascripts

-So in qplone3_theme generated package you can use *addcontent* ZopeSkel local command.
+So, in qplone3_theme generated package you can use *addcontent* ZopeSkel local command.

-IMPORTANT TO NOTE, that localcommand (addcontent in our case) should be called in any subdirectory of the generated theme package.
+IMPORTANT TO NOTE: localcommand (addcontent in our case) should be called in any subdirectory of the generated theme package.
 And it won't work outside this package..